 "Pujya Deepakbhai offers a Gnani's understanding of the deeper spiritual meaning of "Shiva"."

-The essence behind the word "Neelkanth" is that one who has swallowed all the poisons (abuses and insults) given to him in this world with equanimity and yet offered blessings to others, hence becoming Shiva.
+The essence behind the word "Neelkanth" is that one who has swallowed all the poisons (abuses and insults) given to Him in this world with equanimity and yet offered blessings to others, hence becoming Shiva.

 Param Pujya Dadashri achieved Self Realization (experience of the Soul) in June 1958.
 He used to impart the same 'Self Realization' to others in just 2 hours.
 Pujya Dr. Niruma attained Self Realization from Pujya Dadashri in 1968.

-Left side of the Trimandir houses a Shivling – a symbolic representation of the Self (Awareness of Soul).
+On the left side of the Trimandir houses a Shivling – a symbolic representation of the Self (Awareness of Soul).
 Surrounding the Shivling there are Goddess Parvati, Lord Ganesh and Lord Hanuman, which can be depicted through this 360 degree panorama picture.